openlink/virtuoso-opensource/README.GeoSPARQL.md

 ## Requirements
-Two of these plugins can only be build against very specific versions of third party libraries which may not be available on every OS distribution so probably will need to be build by you prior to building Virtuoso.
+Two of these plugins can only be built against very specific versions of third party libraries which may not be available on every OS distribution so probably will need to be built by you prior to building Virtuoso.
 ```
   Package         Version         From